janash/cpp-wk11-slides/context_for_LLM.md

 ## Creating a New Topic File

 ### Basic Structure
-Each topic file should follow this pattern:
+Each topic file should follow this pattern with **descriptive slide IDs**:
 ```html
 <!-- Section header slide (optional) -->
 <section class="slide section-header">